 Chief executive officer

 An accurate translation acceptable to the U.S. Secretary of Education that is approved or authorized, in writing, by the President/CEO or other official of the school.

 Classification of Instructional Programs (CIP)

-Codes A manual published by ED listing codes, titles, and descriptions of educational programs that institutions and states use for reporting and analyzing data.
+ED list of codes, titles, and descriptions of educational programs that institutions and states use for reporting and analyzing data.

 The period of time consisting of:

 ∑ a 50-minute to 60-minute class, lecture, or recitation in a 60-minute period;

 ∑ a 50-minute to 60-minute faculty-supervised laboratory, shop training, or internship in a 60-minute period;

 ∑ 60 minutes of preparation in a program of study by correspondence.

 A compilation of published federal regulations that appeared in the Federal Register.
 Regulations implementing federal student financial aid programs are found in Title 34 CFR.